HackBulgaria/Ruby-on-Rails-1/README.md

 2    |   SQL Refresher.
 Transactions, Primary Keys, Foreign Keys, Indexes.
 The Architecture of a Web app.
 3    |   Intro to Rails: Convention over Configuration, Overview of the Builtin Frameworks, Scaffolding.
 Basic Routing and Controller Rendering.
 Views, Layouts and Partials Structure.
 4    |   Controller Rendering and Redirection.
 Basic Authentication.
 Rendering forms.
 Mailers, Intro to ActiveJob. #perform_now vs #perform_later
 5    |   Intro to ActiveRecord.
 Intro to schema.rb and Migrations.
 Validations and Callbacks.
-How not to abuse the callbacks> 6    |   Basic Query Interface.
+How not to abuse the callbacks.
+6    |   Basic Query Interface.
 Intro to associations.
 Associations in depth.
 Many-to-many, `.through`, Automatic Reverses.
 7    |   Transactions, Single table inheritence.
 Has Secure Password.
 Musings on Small Models.
 Sandi Metz 5 Rules.
 Thoughts on OOP.
 8    |   Routes inside out.
 Introduction to engines.
 Middleware, Rack, Railties, Initializers and Configuration.